 - Museum: Go inside somewhere and walk.
 After a big breakfast I always want to go back to bed.
 Museums are great because you are forced to walk around and look at cool stuff.
 My girlfriend is from Virginia, and I haven’t been since the new museum opened so we chose the new World of Coca-Cola.
 While it was crowded with sugar-high kids running everywhere due to it being Georgia public school’s spring break, we found peace and quiet in the history of Coke and Coke Artwork exhibits.
 Both exhibits were interesting, and had cool artifacts and Coke creations.
 Needless to say, we didn’t spend much time with the kids in the taste testing room.

 - The Park: Piedmont Park is one of the best places to just lounge around and enjoy the great outdoors in the city.
-If you’re not people watching, laughing at the folks inline skating, or just relaxing in the grass, you’re missing out.
+If you’re not people watching, laughing at the folks inline skating, or just relaxing in the grass or underneath a tree, you’re missing out.
 Grab lunch at Park Tavern or make your own with a quick stop by the Trader Joes across the street.
 Pack a frisbee or football to toss and don’t forget a few cold beers.

 - Brewery Tours: Atlanta loves its local beer, and their local beer loves them too.
 If you have never had the pleasure, I would like to encourage you to take a tour at Sweetwater Brewery or Red Brick Brewing Company.
 This is the perfect way to top off your Ferris Bueller’s Day Off in Atlanta.
 Both breweries are fun, but are very different.
 They are also extremely popular among locals, especially during the spring and summer.
 If you want to be sure that you get in for a few pints, get there early.
 Get to Sweetwater by 5pm and Friday at the very latest.
 You should plan on walking up to the Red Brick doors no later than 4:30pm.